WesleyAC/deeplinks/docs/hacking/testing.md

 # Hardcoded end-to-end tests

 These mostly take some hardcoded URL fragment and verify that the text that's selected is what's expected.
 They can be run with `yarn test`.
+These tests currently don't test the `selectionToFragment` code — if you're modifying that, you should use the generative tests desribed below, which do exercise that code.

 # Generative tests